lemonbob/OpenClassrooms/Project7/README.md

 # Project 7 Restaurant Review Site - using ReactJS

+Note - APIKEY has been removed from file, to run this program you need to enter your own GoogleMaps API key in index.html and Atomic-API.js

 For this project, you have to learn to use external APIs such as Google Maps and Google Places.
 That's not all: you will have to integrate all this information in a clear, organized way in your application!